 There is something to be said about finding the silver lining in the negatives in life.
 This activity helps students realize a negative can be turned into a positive.
 For instance, a student may have earned all Cs on their report card.
 The positive is they will study harder to achieve better grades this time around.

 This activity will enable students to reflect on what they would change about the past in an effort to make the future better.
-As an example, a student may write that she wishes she would have been nicer to her brother.
-The adult running this activity can point out that it is not too late and she can change her ways.
+As an example, a student may write she wishes she would have been nicer to her brother.
+The adult running this activity can point out it's not too late and she can change her ways.

 Is there a more difficult time for students than in their high school years?
 With hormonal changes and the pressure mounting up to achieve good grades and fit in socially, no wonder teenagers are battling low self-esteem.
 Rather than let them fall prey to shrinking confidence, here are six activities for increasing self-esteem in high school students.

-The teacher gives students an index card and have them list all of the things they like about themselves currently.
-This will show them that maybe things are not all doom and gloom at the moment.
+The teacher gives students an index card and has them list all of the things they like about themselves currently.
+This will show them maybe things are not all doom and gloom at the moment.

 Sometimes low self-esteem can bring on thoughts of self-harm in a student.
 GoGuardian has created Beacon, a suicide prevention tool that can assist schools in determining which students may be at high risk.
-Created with assistance from mental health professionals, Beacon can monitor Chromebook and Window devices and alert school professionals when a student’s online activity could raise concern.
+Created with assistance from mental health professionals, Beacon can alert school professionals when a student’s online activity could raise concern about their mental health.